Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 ## Dev thoughts

+- TODO: Game engine that tracks days, movements, etc. Uses voronoi state.
+The interactive mode can be a different engine.

 - TODO: Remove units with click (shift-click or change mode with key)
 - TODO: Check which units are killed on keypress
 - TODO: (Low priority) Click and drag to move units